Asymmetrical Lips: Causes, Correction Options and Natural Results

 One side might have more volume.
 Your cupid’s bow might sit unevenly.
 The vermilion border could look different on each side.
 These differences affect how your lips look when you talk, smile, or rest your face.

 Lip asymmetry is often caused by how your facial muscles move.
 Genetics also play a big role.
-Most women notice their lip imbalance in selfies, especially when wearing lipstick or lip liner.
+Many people notice their lip imbalance in selfies, especially when wearing lipstick or lip liner.

 In Australia, many people become aware of their asymmetry through photos.
 The difference can feel small to others but noticeable to you.